TriPed-Robot/trip_kinematics/paper.md

 This makes it easy for users to implement custom case-dependent mathematical solvers.

 # Statement of Need

-​While a huge number of researchers use hybrid serial-parallel systems such as ​@PISLA​, ​@verne​ or ​@​berkley ​most robotics frameworks such as openrave ​@openrave​  or the Matlab robotics toolbox ​@​matlabrobot​ only support kinematic calculations for serial or branching manipulators.
+While a huge number of researchers use hybrid serial parallel systems such as @PISLA, @verne or @berkley most robotics frameworks such as openrave @openrave  or the matlab robotics toolbox @matlabrobot only support kinematic calculations for serial or branching manipulators.
 ​Frameworks that do support inverse kinematics calculations for parallel or hybrid mechanisms, like copeliasim ​@coppeliaSim​ , are often commercial products.
 ​This leaves developers to either shoehorn their hybrid robots into a framework not designed to handle them or be left to implement their own kinematic solvers.
 ​Especially during rapid prototyping, both can be tedious and time-consuming.